-Our affordable private outpatient services to be launched in 2022 are for children aged 12 to 18 and young adults aged 18 to early 20s on a case by case basis using the information we receive from the referral process explained above.
-We offer Psychiatry, Psychoeducation, Dietetics with specialist additional support for families and carers where this is prescribed.
+Our affordable new private outpatient services to be launched in 2022 are for children aged 12 to 18 and young adults aged 18 to early 20s on a case by case basis using the information we receive from the referral process explained above.

 Payment can be self-funded or through medical insurance.
 As yet, Ellern Mede Outpatient Service has no pre-arranged NHS contract.
-There is no cost for us receiving and reviewing your medical information and having a Specialist Nurse Triage Appointment to see if our service could benefit you.
+We charge for reviewing your medical information and having a Specialist Nurse Triage Appointment to see if our service could benefit you.
 The next step is a Multi-Therapeutic Assessment which usually, but not always leads to us prescribing a treatment programme.
 If not, we will give you some helpful advice on what to do next.

 Outpatient care is ideal for stepping down from intensive treatment or stepping up from other outpatient treatment that perhaps has not been effective.
 BMI is NOT the most important part of an ED diagnosis however do please note that if you have a BMI of under 15, you probably need a more intensive programme than Ellern Mede Outpatients can offer.
-We often recommend you remain with an NHS CAMHS or Adult Community Service as a first priority and discuss with your treatment team if you want to approach a private provider as both teams would need to collaborate.
+We often recommend you remain with an NHS CAMHS or Adult Community Service as a first priority and discuss with your treatment team if you want to approach a private provider such as Ellernn Mede, as both teams need to collaborate.
 It is not always possible.

 What to expect

-We will rely on your GP or other medical professional for physical monitoring throughout your online Outpatient Treatment Plan.
+We will rely on your GP or other medical professional for physical monitoring throughout any Outpatient Treatment Plan.
 Your local Accident and Emergency is still your first contact in a crisis.